evolvablehardware/BitstreamEvolutionPico2ice/README.md

 E: CURRENT_TAGS=:systemd:
 ```
 References to Lattice in the output confirm that `/dev/ttyUSB0` is the
-device file (in this example) for the Lattice ICE40 FPGA.
+device file (in this example) for the PicoIce board.

 This is an example of using `udevadm` to examine the device file for the
 Arduino nano microcontroller.
 Note that your output may differ depending